YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - Create a temporary directory and change to it, e.g.: :code:`mkdir /tmp/tmp ; cd /tmp/tmp`
 - Get the YottaDB install script: :code:`wget https://gitlab.com/YottaDB/DB/YDB/raw/master/sr_unix/ydbinstall.sh`
 - Make it executable: :code:`chmod +x ydbinstall.sh`
-- Run it (omit the :code:`--verbose` option if you want less output): :code:`sudo ./ydbinstall.sh --verbose --utf8 default --gui --octo` (This command installs YottaDB under :code:`/usr/local/lib/`.)
+- Run it (omit the :code:`--verbose` option if you want less output): :code:`sudo ./ydbinstall.sh --verbose --utf8 --gui --octo` (This command installs YottaDB under :code:`/usr/local/lib/`.)
 - The script has a plethora of installation options, which you will not use in the Acculturation Workshop.
 You can query it to list the options with the :code:`--help` option, e.g., :code:`./ydbinstall.sh --help`.
 - :code:`yottadb -version` provides a detailed report on the YottaDB build, e.g.,